Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 - Valachan is a land of dense rain forests, sandy shores, and forest-covered mountains.
 This wilderness is fantastically dangerous, but the people who dwell here have long flourished.
 - Valachan hosts the Trial of Hearts, a battle royale conducted during certain full moons by the land's greatest hunter, Chakuna.
 - Any wild plant or creature in the jungles of Valachan might turn hostile toward explorers.
-- Packs of displacer beasts roam the jungle, led by Yana, a preternaturally cunning [[/5.
-Mechanics/Bestiary/Monstrosity/Displacer Beast.md|displacer beast]] that serves Chakuna.
+- Packs of displacer beasts roam the jungle, led by Yana, a preternaturally cunning [[5.
+Mechanics\Bestiary\Monstrosity\Displacer Beast.md|displacer beast]] that serves Chakuna.

 > [!quote] Valachani Characters
 >